finite-loop/finiteloop/src/pages/team/team.md

 teamDescription: >-
   We are a team of passionate business,design and technology professionals who respect quality, and simplicity.
 We have a good blend of design, solutions, product development and consulting expertise.
-We listen, learn, and lead.
 team:
   - person:
       avatar: /img/anand_2.jpg